 Corman Shepherds go by several names, including the German Corgi and the Corgi German Shepherd.
-Despite their unfortunate status as a designer breed, you can find these adorable mixed-breed dogs in shelters and breed specific rescues, so remember to adopt!
+Despite their unfortunate status as a designer breed, you may find these adorable dogs in shelters and rescues.
+So remember to adopt!
 Don’t shop!

 These goofy pups make excellent family pets, though they can also manage in smaller spaces like condos and apartments, provided that the owner is incredibly active.
 They have a tendency to guard and be stubborn, so the Corman Shepherd may get aggressive towards strangers unless they are trained and socialized.